Page 1 of 2

 by piroska

-(Insert paragraph explaining how much of a big deal Katawa Shoujo is to me)
+(insert paragraph about how much Katawa Shoujo means to me)

 Act 1: Life Expectancy